acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

     Radiation pattern and analytical expressions for simple geometrical shapes.

-For most objects it is not possible to analytically calculate σ, instead it needs to be measured or modelled or just tested if the received energy gives a high enough signal to noise ratio (SNR) to make a detection.
+For most objects it is not possible to analytically calculate :math:`\sigma`, instead it needs to be measured or modelled or just tested if the received energy gives a high enough signal to noise ratio (SNR) to make a detection.
 The SNR is given by

 .. _Equation 4: